-One day Shri Ramakrishna initiated Naren with the name of Rama, telling him that it was the Mantra which he had received from emotions were stirred to tremendous heights.
-Towards the evening he began to encircle the house, repeating the name of the Lord "Rama !
-Rama !"' in a high and excited voice.
-All
+One day Shri Ramakrishna initiated Naren with the name of Rama, telling him that it was the Mantra which he had received from ber, 1885, the master was removed to the his own Guru.
+In consequence of this, Naren's emotions were stirred to tremendous heights.
+Towards the evening he began to encircle the house, repeating the name of the Lord "Rama!
+Rama!" in a high and excited voice.
+All igan pangan pangangan a mangangan pangan pangan angan pangan pangan pangan pangan pangan pangan pangan pangan p

 If you seek your own salvation, you will go to hell.
-It is the salvation of \ddot{g} others that you must seek and even if you have to go to hell in working for \ddot{g} g others, that is worth more than to gain heaven by seeking your own salvation.
-So long as the millions die in hunger and ignorance, I hold every man a g traitor who, havir g been educated at their expense, pavs not the least heed to g ğ 2 them !
+It is the salvation of \bar{Z} gothers that you must seek and even if you have to go to hell in working for others, that is worth more than to gain heaven by seeking your own salvation.

+So long as the millions die in hunger and ignorance, I hold every man a ? traitor who, having been educated at their expense, pays not the least heed to note them!

-So long as even a single dog in my country is without food, my whole 3 Z F religion will be to feed it.
+So long as even a single dog in my country is without food, my whole 🐉 religion will be to feed it.

 Where should you go to seek for God?
-Are not all the poor, the miser-able, the weak, gods?
+Are not all the poor, the miserable, the weak, gods?
 Why not worship them first?
 Why gods?
 Why not worship them first?
 Why go to dig a well on the shores of the Ganges?
-Let these people be your God-think of them, work for them, pay for them -Vivekananda outward consciousness had apparently gone, and he was full of ecstate fire.
-When the Master was informed of this, he only said, "Let him be, he will come round in due course."
-The emotinal storm subsided in a few hours, and Naren became his old self again.
+Let these people be your God-think of them, work for them, pay for them incessantly-the Lord will show you the way.